neeraj76/udemy-stephen-docker-frontend/Readme.txt

-The project frontend has been created using following command: npx create-react-app frontend
+# The project frontend has been created using following command:
+npx create-react-app frontend

+# Github repo
+git clone git@github.com:neeraj76/udemy-stephen-docker-frontend.git

+# Travis-CI: neeraj76/udemy-stephen-docker-frontend
+# Use .travis.yml file to give instructions to Travis CI

+In the upcoming lecture we will be adding a script to our .travis.yml file.
+Due to a change in how the Jest library works with Create React App, we need to make a small modification:

+script:
+  - docker run USERNAME/docker-react npm run test -- --coverage

+instead should be:

+script:
+  - docker run -e CI=true USERNAME/docker-react npm run test